j-dexter/coding-challenges-in-R/001_shortest_word.md

+# CHALLENGE 001: Shortest Word

 ## Instructions:

 Simple, given a string of words, return the length of the shortest word(s).

 String will never be empty and you do not need to account for different data types.

-# CHALLENGE 001: Shortest Word
+## My Solution

+**Some Thoughts:** It took me a bit to get this together and it's by know means a perfect solution.
+But, it works and so time to move on.

     # Sample string of words
     s <- "bitcoin take over the world maybe who knows perhaps"